 The appellate court generally will only reverse a trial court for an error of law.
 The appellate court would have to find that the errors affected the outcome of the case.
 If the errors would not have changed the verdict, these would be considered harmless errors, and the appellate court would let the guilty verdict stand.

-In criminal cases, possible grounds for an appeal include legal error, juror misconduct and ineffective assistance of counsel.
+In sex crimes and other criminal cases, possible grounds for an appeal include legal error, juror misconduct and ineffective assistance of counsel.
 This can include:

 - improperly admitted or excluded evidence